Terry Love's Plumbing & Remodel DIY forum

 Some get more done than others in the same hour, so saying you charge by the hour doesn't really say much.

-Some people charge so much for the first 30 minutes on the job, which to the customer sounds like they just heard an hourly rate.
+Some people charge an amount for the first 30 minutes on the job, which to the customer may sound like an "hourly" quote.
+It's not.

 You will wind up paying more than the "come on" price.